OE-FET/keithley2600/README.md

 Almost all Keithley TSP commands can be used with this driver.
 Not supported are:

-* All Keithley IV sweep commands.
-We implement our own in the `Keithley2600` class.
 * Keithley TSP functions that have the same name as a Keithley TSP attribute (and vice versa).
 The driver cannot decide whether to handle them as a function call or as an attribute access.
 Currently, there is only one such case: